Visitor's guide

 Audio file

-As you go up the stairs, you will notice that a landing has been created on the sixth stair, allowing a pause in the climb.
+As you go up the stairs, you will notice that a landing has been created on the eleventh stair, allowing a pause in the climb.
 Besides providing greater stability, it served another purpose, as the couple liked to recite poetry there – verses by Verhaeren, as well as songs from Homer’s The Iliad.
 You are clearly in a house that belonged to a highly cultured pair!

 You are invited to continue the exhibition tour on the first floor: in the bathroom, on your right, you will discover different perspectives on the world.